LiskHQ/lisk-token-claim/documentation/Taking_Snapshot.md

 There are 2 planned Merkle Tree from Lisk:

 1. **Lisk Token Migration** - The main Merkle Tree to let allow users migrate their LSK Token from Lisk Mainchain (Lisk Chain) to LSK L2 Network (L2 Chain).
-2. **L2 Token Airdrop** - A Merkle Tree that rewards LSK holders for migrating from Lisk v4 to Lisk L2
+2. **Migration Airdrop** - A Merkle Tree that rewards LSK holders for migrating from Lisk v4 to Lisk L2

 ## Pre-Requisite